MicheleDiSabato/BayesianOptimizationKG/README.md

 * original repository: https://github.com/fmfn/BayesianOptimization
 * our contribution can be found also here: https://github.com/MartinaGaravaglia/BayesianOptimization

-Our focus was providing a Python implementation of some ad hoc functions, to be added to the already existing open-source library of Bayesian Optimization by Fernando Nogueira [https://github.com/fmfn/BayesianOptimization].
-We developed a multi-dimensional version of the Knowledge Gradient function, together with some graphical interfaces for the visualization of the Knowledge
+Our focus was providing a **Python implementation** of some ad hoc functions, to be added to the already existing open-source library of Bayesian Optimization by Fernando Nogueira [https://github.com/fmfn/BayesianOptimization].
+We developed a **multi-dimensional version of the Knowledge Gradient function**, together with some graphical interfaces for the visualization of the Knowledge
 Gradient, in addition to all
 the acquisition functions already implemented in the library.
 These interfaces help us better visualize our results and compare their convergence to the optimum.

-Finally, we tested our contribution to the open source repository on some test functions.
+Finally, we **tested** our contribution to the open source repository on some test functions.
 The results can be found here: https://github.com/MicheleDiSabato/BayesianOptimizationKG/blob/main/Report_summary.pdf .

-To have more information about the theoretical background for a general Bayesian Optimization algorithm and, in particular, for the KnowledgeGradient acquisition function, please have a look to:
+To have more information about the **theoretical background** for a general Bayesian Optimization algorithm and, in particular, for the KnowledgeGradient acquisition function, please have a look to:
 * https://github.com/MicheleDiSabato/BayesianOptimizationKG/blob/main/Report.pdf
 * https://github.com/MicheleDiSabato/BayesianOptimizationKG/blob/main/Report_summary.pdf

-What follows is the documentation of the bayes-opt python library.
+What follows is the **documentation** of the bayes-opt python library.

 # Bayesian Optimization

 <div align="center">